MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 assembly to the dependency assemblies.
 This makes it usually a non-trivial amount of work to adopt this solution:

-- For a new module, this would add additional complexity to the design and implementaion
+- For a new module, this would add additional complexity to the design and implementation
 - For an existing module, this would require significant refactoring

 There is a simplified solution to achieve side-by-side assembly loading, by hooking up a `Resolving` event with a custom `AssemblyLoadContext` instance.
+Using this method is easier for the module author but has two limitations.
+Check out the [PowerShell-ALC-Samples][16] repository for sample code and documentation that describes these limitations and detailed scenarios for this solution.

+> [!IMPORTANT]
-> **NOTE:** Do not use `Assembly.LoadFile` for the dependency isolation purpose.</br>
+> Do not use `Assembly.LoadFile` for the dependency isolation purpose.
+Using `Assembly.LoadFile`
+> creates a _Type Identity_ issue when another module loads a different version of the same assembly
-> This API does load an assembly to a separate `AssemblyLoadContext` instance, but assemblies loaded by
+> into the default `AssemblyLoadContext`.
+While this API loads an assembly to a separate
-> this API are discoverable by PowerShell's type resolution code (see code [here][33]).
+> `AssemblyLoadContext` instance, the assemblies loaded are discoverable by PowerShell's
-> So, your module could run into the "_Type Identity_" issue when loading an assembly by `Assembly.LoadFile`
-> while another module loads a different version of the same assembly into the default `AssemblyLoadContext`.

-It comes with two limitations comparing to the above solution but requires much less effort from the module author.
-Check out the [PowerShell-ALC-Samples][16] repository for the sample code and the detailed scenario analysis regarding this solution.
+> [type resolution code][33].
+Therefore, there are duplicate instances of the same fully qualifed
+> type name available from two different ALCs.

 ### Custom Application Domains